Passivation layer shear

-As gold ball bonding geometries reduce, so too does the height of the ball bond.
-The thickness of the passivation layer though remains the same.
-This creates a problem when shear testing, because the thickness of passivation layer is greater than the shear height required to test the bond.
-Conventional shear testing then results in the shear tool “scalping” the top of the ball, low test forces and no measurement of the bond strength.
+As gold ball bonding geometries reduce, so does the height of the ball bond.
+The thickness of the passivation layer, though, remains the same.
+This creates a problem when shear testing because the thickness of the passivation layer is greater than the required shear height.